 If you want a single step that produces a flame graph locally, try 0x

 For diagnosing production deployments, read these notes: 0x production servers

 The purpose of this guide is to show steps involved in creating a flame graph and keep you in control of each step.

-If you want to understand each step better take a look at the sections that follow were we go into more detail.
+If you want to understand each step better, take a look at the sections that follow where we go into more detail.